dragginzgame/mimic/README.md

 - Stable structures for Cell/B-Tree, would like it if there was a few more options.
 Making non-Copy Cells because of Strings seemed a bit of a stretch

+### Testing TODO

+- So far we have barely scratched the surface of how this code should be tested

 ### OPEN QUESTIONS (HELP PLZ!)

+(will move some of these to github issues)

 #### Macros